Best Cheap Office Work LaptopsUpdated on: June 4, 2019

 The battery can hold out for 6 hours which isn’t mind blowing, but it’s just about what you would expect from an Ultrabook.

 Considering its awesome specifications, the Asus Zenbook UX330UA is super cheap and undercuts the price of its competitors by a great deal.
-It currently costs $700, while other models go up and above $1000.
-For more information, check out the machine through the link we provided.

 2. Dell Inspiron i7559-2512BLK

 The Dell Inspiron i7559 isn’t exactly the type of lightweight work laptop, but it boasts a performance that is able to handle even the most excessive video editing tasks.
 This model is Dell’s newest gaming laptops.